-Accounting changes relevant to the Great Lakes Water Authority
+Accounting changes relevant to Great Lakes Water Authority

-Future accounting standards updates
+Future accounting standards update

-GASB Statement Number Description Potentially Impacts you Effective Date 84 Fiduciary Activities $\bigcirc$ 6/30/21 87 Leases $\bigcirc$ 6/30/22 90 Majority Equity Interests and amendment of GASB Statements No. 14 and No. 61 6/30/22 91 Conduit Debt $\bigcirc$ 6/30/23 92 Omnibus 2020 $\bigcirc$ 6/30/22 93 Replacement of Interfund Bank Offered Rates $\bigcirc$ 6/30/22 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements $\bigcirc$ 6/30/23 96 Subscription-Based Information Technology Arrangements $\bigcirc$ 6/30/23 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans ⋖ 6/30/21 (for certain component unit criteria), 6/30/22 (for 457 Plans)
+GASB Statement Number Description Potentially Impacts you Effective Date 91 Conduit Debt 6/30/23 92 Omnibus 2020 \bigcirc 6/30/22 93 Replacement of Interfund Bank Offered Rates 6/30/22 94 Public-Private and Public-Public Partnerships and Availability Payment Arrangements \bigcirc 6/30/23 96 Subscription-Based Information Technology Arrangements \bigcirc 6/30/23 97 Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans 6/30/22

-\The statements listed above through Statement No. 93 had their required effective dates postponed by one year with the issuance of Statement No. 95, Postponement of Effective Dates of Certain Authoritative Guidance, with the exception of Statement No. 87 which was postponed by one and a half years.
+^{} The statements listed above through Statement No. 93 had their required effective dates postponed by one year with the issuance of Statement No. 95, Postponement of Effective Dates of Certain Authoritative Guidance, with the exception of Statement No. 87 which was postponed by one and a half years.
 The effective date reflected above is the required revised implementation date.

-Further information on upcoming GASB pronouncements
+Further information on upcoming GASB pronouncements.